vol-dev/vdo.ninja/basics.md

 alt-image:    "image description test post a" # config image description to alt att.
 ---

-OBS.Ninja, from this point on: obsn, needs 2 thinks to work:
+OBS.Ninja needs 2 thinks to work:
   - Someone pushing a video feed out from their device
   - Someone viewing that video feed